BYZANTIUM • MEMORY • SEA

 Hosios Loukas, Distomo and Antikyra Route

-This is one of the strongest day trips from Livadia precisely because it combines three very different types of experience: Byzantine art of international significance, a place of wartime memory that demands respectful attention, and the sea.
-Each element requires a different mood — and the route allows for that transition.
+This route is one of the strongest day trips in the region because it combines three genuinely different kinds of experience: Byzantine art of international significance, a place of wartime memory that demands respectful attention, and the open sea.

 Hosios Loukas